railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

    *Employees' monthly summary timesheet*

-* Reviewing profit of timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Profit`.
+* Reviewing profit of timesheet, using the menu :menuselection:`Reporting --> Human Resources --> Reports --> Timesheet Profit`.

 * You can then use the statistical reports to analyze your services by period, by product